SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 As effective as FIT has proven to be in scientific studies, the bigger challenge is helping clinicians and agencies implement the approach in real world clinical settings.
 Simply put, it’s not enough to know “what works.”
 You have to be able to put “what works” to work.
 On this subject, researchers have identified five, evidence-based steps associated with the successful implementation of any evidence-based practice.
 The evidence is summarized in a free, manual available online.
 You can avoid the 70-95% failure rate by reading it before attending another training, buying that new software, or hiring the latest consultant.

-At the International Center for Clinical Excellence, we’ve integrated the research on implementation into all training events, including a special, two-day intensive workshop on implementing Feedback-Informed Treatment (FIT).
-Based on the five, scientifically-established steps, clinicians, supervisors, and agency directors will learn how to both plan and execute a successful implementation of this potent evidence-based practice.
+At the International Center for Clinical Excellence, the research on implementation is integrated into all training events as well as The Feedback Informed Treatment and Training Manual.
+Based on the scientifically-established steps, clinicians, supervisors, and agency directors learn how to both plan and execute a successful implementation of this potent evidence-based practice.

 Filed Under: Conferences and Training Tagged With: behavioral health, dropout rates, evidence based medicine, evidence based practice, feedback informed treatment, FIT, icce, implementation, international center for cliniclal excellence, NREPP, SAMHSA, Training